-The division is headed by the Deputy General Director for regulatory affairs include the following six sections:
+The division is headed by the Deputy General Director for regulatory affairs include the following five sections:

-- Licensing: This section is consisted of one section manager, one deputy manager and six staff members who are engaged in processing and issuance of license to financial institutions.
-The main tasks of the section are to collect necessary documents for evaluation of bank shareholders and boards, review bank business plan; policies and procedures prior to issuing license and conduct interviews for approving/rejecting senior management including CEO and chief officers, supervisory board members, and audit committee members.
+- Licensing: This section is consisted of one section manager, one deputy manager and seven staff members who are engaged in processing and issuance of license to banks.
+The main tasks of the section are to collect necessary documents for evaluation of bank shareholders and boards, review bank business plan;policies and procedures prior to issuing license and conduct interviews forapproving/rejecting senior management including CEO and chief officers, supervisory board members, and audit committee members.
 The section also organizes all relevant affairs regarding the licensing including fees.

-- Special Supervision/Enforcement Section: This section reviews on-site reports and major changes in off-site analysis.
+- Special Supervision/Enforcement Section: This section is comprised of one team leader, one deputy team leader and eight examiners which reviews on-site reports and major changes in off-site analysis.
 Subsequently, takes action mostly on the banks rated from 3 to 5 to resolve the issues, and enforces corrective and enforcement actions including fines on the violent banks which have breached the laws, regulations and DAB requirements.
 This section also conducts On-Site supervision in targeted areas to track the identified issues and follow up the corrective actions.

-- Regulations Section: Regulations section has one section manager, one deputy manager and four staff members and functions for regulatory framework of Financial Supervision Department.
+- Regulations Section: Regulations section has one section manager, one deputy manager and four staff members and functions for regulatory framework of Banking Supervision Department.

-- Anti-Money Laundering and Combating Financing of Terrorism Section: This section is headed by the section manger and further is comprised of two subsections including sections for Banking and Non-Banking Institutions, each subsection has a deputy section manager and six staff members.
-The section holds responsibility to assess and monitor banks and other financial institutions including foreign exchange dealers and money service providers on money laundering issues.
+- Anti-Money Laundering and Combating Financing of Terrorism Section: This section is headed by the section manger and consists of one deputy manager and nine examiners.
+The section holds responsibility to assess and monitor banks in terms of money laundering and combat financing terrorism.